sak-shi-prad-eep/sak-shi-prad-eep/README.md

 - **Email:** [sakshipradeep03@gmail.com]
 - **LinkedIn:** [www.linkedin.com/in/sakshi-pradeep-88a84a21b]

-Thanks for visiting my profile!
+Thank you for visiting my profile!